Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 - gradual_mixing: bool
 ~~~

+## Model ignoring beginning of prompt bug

+When testing the new version of this script I realized that there is a problem with some models like protogenX58 giving really bad results and after two days of analyzing it with guys in Reddit I finally found out that the problem is that in some models the first part of the prompt is ignored.
+If only the character or the whole first word is ignored is word-dependend so for some word is this, for some that.
+But all tests consistently showed that for every word when putting a comma in front of it the comma gets ignored instead of the word or parts of it, so just putting a comma in front of all prompts does fix this behaviour.
+This script has the option to automatically add a comma in front of every prompt before processing which is controlled by the "Add comma before prompt to hotfix issue with ignored prompts in some models?" checkbox.

 ## FFMPEG bug

 Sometimes, especially when making longer videos with higher framerates I get the error message that width or height can't be zero and it does not create a video.
 But the images have been created.
 To still get the video you can just run FFMPEG manually.
 To do this you have to create a txt file containing all absolute paths of the images in a certain format in the right order.
 To do this efficiently I use the following code and run it on a Python interpreter.